JVP15/MOReL/README.md

 The policy used in the MOReL paper plans using the dynamics model and the USAD.
 It is trained using a model-based NPG algorithm from [https://sites.google.com/view/mbrl-game](https://sites.google.com/view/mbrl-game).

-* :x: Implement the policy training algorithm
+* :construction: Implement the policy training algorithm
 * :x: Train the policy